NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 * As a frequent user, I want a smooth browsing experience, signing up, logging in and, if I can't remember my password, have a smooth exchange to facilitate a password reset (via email)
 * As a frequent user, I want to access the application via any device I have access to (e.g. ipad, mobile phone. laptop (desktop))
 * As a user, I want to build a profile and research products to potentially purchase
-* As a frequent user, I want to add my own posts and see the other posts from other members of the community, I would also enjoy a way of interactioning with other members.
+* As a frequent user, I want to add my own posts and see the other posts from other members of the community, I would also enjoy a way of interacting with other members.

 #### Admin